What Is ITAR Registration?

 That said, for most companies, registration with DDTC is an important first step.
 You cannot obtain an ITAR export license without first registering with DDTC.

-Companies selling or servicing ITAR-controlled items need to register with the DDTC and renew their ITAR registration each year.
-There is a registration fee associated with this process, but merely paying the ITAR registration fee does not mean that your company is compliant.
+Companies selling or servicing ITAR-controlled items need to ITAR registered with the DDTC and renew their ITAR registration each year.
+There is a registration fee associated with becoming an ITAR registered company, but merely paying the ITAR registration fee does not mean that your company is compliant.

-Your company is responsible for complying with all aspects of the ITAR all the time and not just the registration requirement.
-Here is a quick overview of some companies who will likely need to register:
+Your company is responsible for complying with all aspects of the ITAR and must undergo ITAR registration if you are:

 - Federal contractors engaged with protection, intelligence, safety, homeland security, and energy contracts.